TDG-Platform/docs/ENVI_ISOClassification.md

 **Data Structure for Expected Outputs:**

-Your Processed ROI file will be written to the specified S3 Customer Location in the ENVI roi.xml file format(e.g.  s3://gbd-customer-data/unique customer id/named directory/roi.xml).
+Your Processed classification file will be written to the specified S3 Customer Location in the ENVI file format and tif format(e.g.  s3://gbd-customer-data/unique customer id/named directory/classification.hdr).

-For background on the development and implementation of Spectral Index refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)
+For background on the development and implementation of ISO Classification refer to the [ENVI Documentation](https://www.harrisgeospatial.com/docs/classificationtutorial.html)